 About Restorative Dentistry

-At Harmony Dental we believe in “whole picture” dentistry.
+At Harmony Dental, we believe in “whole-picture” dentistry.
 Good oral health is vital to overall good body health.
-When it comes to your smile, we want to make sure you are pain-free and enjoy healthy function in each tooth.
+When it comes to your smile, we want to make sure you are out of pain and enjoy healthy, functional teeth.

 Restorative dentistry is about diagnosing existing or potential problems, then effectively treating them or preventing them when possible.
-When teeth have become worn, cracked, decayed or completely missing, Dr. da Costa and his team use the latest in dental technology and advanced treatments to provide dental solutions that are the most effective and treatment time-reducing possible.
+When teeth have become worn, cracked, decayed, or completely missing, Dr. da Costa and his team use the latest in dental technology and advanced treatments to provide dental solutions that are the most effective.

 Here are some of our restorative dentistry solutions: